A photograph shows a misaligned bridge.

-A photograph purportedly showing a misaligned bridge (seen above) is frequently shared via blogs and social media as a picture of one of the “worst construction mistakes” of all-time:
+A photograph purportedly showing a misaligned bridge is frequently shared via blogs and social media as a picture of one of the “worst construction mistakes” of all-time:

 What shall we call these, construction mistakes or errors or goof ups?
 What ever we call it, it won’t change a thing and still these look hilarious.
 Its quite surprising to see these and we really wonder how the engineers and architects who were part of these constructions must have reacted seeing them.

-While the above-quoted article correctly cited a caption that accompanied the image on the web site of the National Oceanic and Atmospheric Administration (NOAA), that caption has been misinterpreted by some readers who believed it documented the occurrence of a misaligned bridge mishap.
-Bobbi Simmons of NOAA’s National Geodetic Survey explained that this image is actually an illustration created by the Zurich American Insurance Company and not a photograph of an actual bridge under construction:
+While the above-quoted article correctly cited a caption that accompanied the image on the website of the National Oceanic and Atmospheric Administration (NOAA), that caption has been misinterpreted by some readers who believed it to document the occurrence of a misaligned bridge mishap.
+But Bobbi Simmons of NOAA’s National Geodetic Survey explained that this image was actually an illustration created by the Zurich American Insurance Company and not a photograph of an actual bridge under construction:

 The image of the broken bridge is an illustration, not a photograph.
 (A terrific illustration, at that!)
 We were given permission to use the illustration by the Zurich American Insurance Company.
 In past communication with a representative from Zurich American, they told us it was not necessary for NOAA to credit their company when using the image, however we prefer to do so as a courtesy, hence the reference.